samiiio/samiouyang-dataviz-portfolio/final-project-part-three.md

 [Surviving in Pittsburg's Rainy Weather](https://preview.shorthand.com/WNG4GWnGZbeSOepV)

 # Changes made since Part II
-> Include few paragraphs that reflects on changes you made since the completion of Part II.

 From Part II, I have made lots of changes:
 - I have added a map showing the average precipitation of neighborhoods near CMU campus.
+  - I make this change because one of my target audience is incoming students group.
+Learning the average precipitation of neighborhoods could help them make choice on housing.
+And it would be fun to see the difference on precipitation within Pittsburgh.
+Personally speaking, I did not expect that the precipitation difference would be this large.
 - I have added a horizontal multiple bar charts to show the 2024 rainiest city ranking in US.
+  - To give audience a better idea about the top rainiest city, I visualize the rainy days and precipitation, so audience can easily compare by seeing the bar charts.I also highlight the bars of Pittsburgh, to make it more obvious to see.
 - I have revised the title and annotation on previous graphs to make them more readable.
+  - My interviees from part II give me some suggestions that I should use better titles for graphs, making them more summarizable.
-- I have change the background and text colors because my interviees said they were not easy to read.
+- I have change the background and text colors, and adjust the size of charts.
-- I have also adjust the size of charts to make them more easy to read.
+  - According to my interviees, the charts are too small to see, and the background's color is close to the map, so they cannot see the map very clearly.
+SO I change the opacity and the background color to make the map more readable.
 - I have revise the paragraph under each chart, making more explanations.

 ## The audience